ganrad/aks-aspnet-sqldb-rest/README.md

 2. A **GitHub** Account to fork and clone this GitHub repository.
 3. A **Azure DevOps Services** (formerly Visual Studio Team Services) Account.
 You can get a free Azure DevOps account by accessing the [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/) web page.
 4. Review [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).  **Azure Cloud Shell** is an interactive, browser accessible shell for managing Azure resources.
 You will be using the Cloud Shell to create the Bastion Host (Linux VM).
-5. This project assumes readers/attendees are familiar with Linux Containers (*docker*), Kubernetes, DevOps (*Continuous Integration/Continuous Deployment*) concepts and developing/deploying Microservices in one or more programming languages.
+5. This project assumes readers/attendees are familiar with Linux Containers (*docker engine*), Kubernetes, DevOps (*Continuous Integration/Continuous Deployment*) concepts and developing/deploying Microservices in one or more programming languages.
 If you are new to Linux Containers please first go thru the tutorials [here](https://docs.microsoft.com/en-us/dotnet/core/docker/intro-net-docker).
 6. A **terminal emulator** is required to login (SSH) into the Linux VM (Bastion) host.
 Download and install [Putty](https://putty.org/) or [Windows Sub-System for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 7. (Optional) Download and install [Microsoft SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) to manage SQL Server database artifacts.
 8. (Optional) Download and install [Postman App](https://www.getpostman.com/apps), a REST API Client used for testing the Web API's.